ZuhaibTariq/webdriverio-sample/ReadMe.md

-Automated testing for KAYAK Web, Android and iOS mobile applications for Kayak, Momondo, Hotelscombined on en-US, da-DK and ko-KR Locales
+Automated testing for a Test Website
 # 1. Installation

-Automated testing for KAYAK Android & iOS mobile applications should be able to work with Python3
+Automated testing for Test Website Android & iOS mobile applications should be able to work with Python3

 ### 1.1.1 [nodeJS](https://nodejs.org/en/)